BreachQuest emerges from stealth with $4.4M to modernize incident response – TechCrunch

 BreachQuest, an early-stage startup with a founding team of cybersecurity experts building a modern incident response platform, has emerged from stealth with $4.4 million in seed funding.

-The investment was raised from Slow Ventures, Lookout founder Kevin Mahaffey, and Tinder co-founders Sean Rad and Justin Mateen, who described BreachQuest as having a “disruptive vision and a world-class team.”
+The investment was raised from Slow Ventures, Lookout founder Kevin Mahaffey and Tinder co-founders Sean Rad and Justin Mateen, who described BreachQuest as having a “disruptive vision and a world-class team.”

 The latter is certainly true.
-BreachQuest is made up of former U.S. Cyber Command, National Security Agency, and Department of Defense employees that it sees as its biggest competitive advantage.
+BreachQuest is made up of former U.S. Cyber Command, National Security Agency and Department of Defense employees, which it sees as its biggest competitive advantage.
 The second is its Priori platform, which the Texas-based company believes will re-engineer the incident response process and move incident preparedness into the future.

 Currently, it takes most organizations thereabouts 280 days to detect a breach, the startup says, and the slow recovery process that typically follows means this largely manual process costs the average U.S. business just shy of $4 million.
 The startup’s Priori platform uses aims to improve on what the team sees as “unacceptable industry standards,” enabling organizations to detect intrusions and compromises far faster.
 That allows companies to near-instantly respond and contain the compromise, the startup says.

-BreachQuest’s co-founder and CTO is Jake Williams, a former NSA hacker and founder of Rendition Infosec, an Augusta, Ga.-based cybersecurity company that was acquired by BreachQuest.
+BreachQuest’s co-founder and CTO is Jake Williams, a former NSA hacker and founder of Rendition Infosec, an Augusta, Georgia-based cybersecurity company that was acquired by BreachQuest.
 Williams told TechCrunch that while most other incident response firms are focused on preventing incidents, BreachQuest is focusing on preparing for the inevitable.

 “It’s a reality that determined adversaries will get into your network regardless of what tools you put in place to keep them out,” he says.
 “That’s not [fear, uncertainty and doubt], it’s just a reality that if you’re targeted you’re going to be compromised.
 That’s what our mission is all about: preparation to facilitate response.”